FG-s-Modlists/FGs-Modlists-Site/content/dnddc/mcm.md

   - Click Start Hunterborn, then exit the MCM and wait for the "Hunterborn SE started.
 Good hunting!" notification to appear.
 - Profile
   - Click Load Settings.
-### Yamete
-- General
-  - Click "Enable!"
-- Debug
-  - Click "Load MCM", confirm, then wait for it to say "Done!"

 {{< tip "warning" >}}
 **WARNING!**